Is socialized medicine scary? Ask a European. This article is a must-read.

 In a new column in the LA Times, business columnist Michael Hiltzik makes the argument that the only thing health insurers have done with any effectiveness is scare us into thinking that the socialized medicine services that every other advanced country has will not work in America.

-Insurers are not even good at being profitable: the waves of mergers and acquisitions that has resulted in mass-scale concentration in the health insurance sector resulted in billions in losses, the bill for which was passed on in the form of higher premiums.
+Insurers are not even good at being profitable: the waves of mergers and acquisitions that have resulted in mass-scale concentration in the health insurance sector resulted in billions in losses, the bill for which was passed on in the form of higher premiums.

 Hiltzik cites the work of Wendell Potter (previously), the Cigna exec who defected to the public’s side of the health-care debate and is an excellent source of inside dirt on how dysfunctional and profit-driven the health-care industry is.

 It’s Potter who identifies the industry’s most valuable, reliable product as scare stories about socialized medicine, with actual health-care provision lagging far behind.